aoluwolerotimi/Kickstarter-Project-Clustering/README.md

-# Identifying Project Profiles through Clustering
+# Identifying Fundraising Project Profiles through Clustering

 In this descriptive analytics project, I've leveraged kprototypes - an algorithm that incorporates both numerical and cateogrical data - to form clusters representing different profiles of projects.